 There’s a variety of cameras to choose for your setup as well, although they fall a little bit behind the mark compared to ADT’s other device offerings.

 The Video Doorbell camera is a popular one, allowing you to see and even speak to whoever’s at your door through the device.
 The basic functionality is there, with a 180 degree field-of-view, infrared night vision and two-way audio.
 But the video quality on offer only reaches 720p, less than something from Ring for example, which commonly offers 1080p doorbell cameras.
-That loss in video resolution is unfortunate in 2022, especially when it could impact potential security concerns.
+That loss in video resolution is unfortunate, especially when it could impact potential security concerns.
 The ADT doorbell camera is also hardwired and needs an existing 8-24 VAC system to set up.
 If you don’t already have that in place in your house then you’d likely be better off with a wireless (and higher-resolution) doorbell camera from an alternate source.

 There’s also Indoor and Outdoor Security Cameras, both also in only 720p resolution.
 The outdoor camera has infrared night vision and a 95 degree field-of-view which is underwhelming, although it is a very weather resistant device.
 The indoor camera also has infrared, and a better 130 degree FOV.
 There’s no two-way audio though, so overall your security cameras would be better off being sourced from companies like Ring or Nest, which have plenty of better cameras in 1080p or even 4K resolution for you to choose from.